 Action Outcome Owner Timescale Current Position Status (RAG) Convert all supporting Health & Safety Policies into Codes of Practice using a standard format of layout.
 Ensures that Council requirements are clearly stated and that guidance is provided to staff in how to comply with Council and legislation requirements.
-H & S Team 31 Mar 2013 Programme is under way based legislation changes / date of last review.
-Due to the number of policies required to be changed and the work involved, this may run into 2013/14 (see page 4 of this report for further details).
+H & S / EP Manager 31 Mar 2013 Programme is underway based on legislation changes / date of last review.
+Due to the number of policies required to be changed and the work involved, this will run into 2013/14 (see page 4 of this report for further details).
 In Progress Produce a revised audit assessment system which is structured towards identified areas requiring re-medial control measures.
 Enables service/team measurement of compliance with our H & S management system.
-H & S Team July 2012 Revised audit system introduced and implemented.
+H & S / EP Manager July 2012 Revised audit system introduced and implemented.
 Feedback from managers has been very positive regarding the new format.
 Completed Conduct a 20% inspection of Council corporate buildings to assess their health and safety compliance.
 Ensure that our premises provide a safe working environment and comply with H & S legislation requirements.
-H & S Team 31 Mar 2013 To date, audits have been completed for the BASE, Community House and Creek Road Hostel.
-In Progress Conduct an investigation into H&S E-learning packages to assess the viability of implementation within the Council.
+H & S / EP Manager 31 Mar 2013 Audits in conjunction with Assets & Projects were completed for the BASE, Community House and Creek Road Hostel.
+Completed Conduct an investigation into H&S E-learning packages to assess the viability of implementation within the Council.
 Staff with the required health and safety knowledge.
 Reduced time required for delivering training to staff.
-H & S Team 31 Mar 2013 Currently reviewing available training in this format.
-Initial planning is that computer workstation and manual handling packages will be rolled to staff.
-In Progress Devise a programme of occupational health surveillance in conjunction with the occupational health provider based on legislation requirements Reduces the risk of health issues to our staff and reduces lost time through ill health H&S/HR Team 31 Mar 2013 Health & well-being event held for the Refuse team.
+H & S / EP Manager 31 Mar 2013 Review completed of available training resources via E-learning packages.
+Programme to implement such packages will begin in 2013/14.
+Completed Devise a programme of occupational health surveillance in conjunction with the occupational health provider based on legislation requirements Reduces the risk of health issues to our staff and reduces lost time through ill health H&S/HR Team 31 Mar 2013 Health & well-being event held for the Refuse team.
 DIY Health Check Point provided for 1 month at F.H. and BASE to enable staff to monitor themselves.
-In Progress
+Completed